LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 This achieves two things: tracks begin to feel random (which is what we’re going for—it’s all about the user experience), and “random” quirks are still included (rolling a 3 when we’re on 1).
 But there’s another issue…

-### Shuffle v2.1: The Algorithm I've Been Looking For
+## Shuffle v2.1: The Algorithm I've Been Looking For

-> Even though there is randomness and improvisation in my music, I want to have some concrete idea that I can hold onto. --- Miguel Zenon

 We got to go fast!
 We can’t do all this shuffling when the track is requested, because it would create disproportionate transition times between tracks, among other obvious problems.
 We remedy this by creating a permutation of tracks whenever the playlist is loaded up.
 Count the number of tracks, and shuffle once for every track, abiding by the rules set in v2, until we have a permutation of “random” tracks.
 The larger the playlist, the less likely we are to re-shuffle, and an average album is 15 tracks long.